braydos-h/webcam-prank/README.md

-# webcam-prank
-Captures an image from your default webcam using OpenCV.
-Saves the image as a BMP file (ensuring maximum compatibility with Windows wallpaper requirements).
-Sets the saved image as your Windows 11 desktop background using the Windows API.
+# 📸 Webcam Wallpaper Setter for Windows 11

+This Python script captures a photo from your webcam and sets it as your Windows 11 desktop wallpaper.

+---

+## 🖼️ What the Script Does

+### 1. Opens Your Webcam
+Uses OpenCV to access your webcam and capture a single photo.

+### 2. Saves the Photo
+The image is saved as a `.bmp` file — this format is preferred by Windows for wallpapers.

+### 3. Sets the Wallpaper
+Uses Windows API via `ctypes` to programmatically update your desktop wallpaper with the captured